Tuscany. Just the word alone conjures up images of gorgeous rolling hills, great wine and food and beautiful hilltop towns in Tuscany.

 This Tuscan hilltop town may be tiny, but it packs a punch!
 The entire place is hidden inside a fortified citadel, whose walls and 14 towers conceal its existence entirely.
 Once inside you’ll discover beautiful sun-splashed piazzas and flower-clad trattoria gardens.
 There’s also the olive-dotted hinterland of central Tuscany outside.

-Nowadays only a few of the buildings are lived in, the rest of the village is given up to an interesting museum housing Renaissance armour and artifacts, along with a few shops and restaurants.
+Nowadays only a few of the buildings are lived in, the rest of the village is given up to an interesting museum housing Renaissance armour and artefacts, along with a few shops and restaurants.

 Volterra is slightly off the beaten path and is surrounded by thick walls and hills.
 The town clings to the highland ridges of western Tuscany and its long Etruscan history affords interesting sightseeing.

 More recently known by international travellers thanks to its part in the Twilight series, Volterra’s historic centre is a must see.
-There are the ubiquitous basilicas, cobblestone streets, crumbling gateways and red-tiled roofs, while its sporadic piazzas bubble with Italian chatter from the locals, and the scent of fresh panzanella salads and fragrant olive oils sourced straight from the surrounding hills.
+There are the ubiquitous basilicas, cobblestone streets, crumbling gateways and red-tiled roofs, while its sporadic piazzas bubble with Italian chatter from the locals, and the scent of fresh Panzanella salads and fragrant olive oils sourced straight from the surrounding hills.

 Collodi is most famous for being the birthplace of the beloved children’s character, Pinocchio.
 The narrow fairytale village cascades down a hillside in central Tuscany between Florence and Pisa and is the perfect Tuscan experience for storybook fans.

 The Park of Pinocchio captures the imagination with bronze sculptures set among beautiful gardens, mazes and fountains.
-You’ll also find the villa and gardens of Garzoni, a beautiful example of Italian renaissance design.
+You’ll also find the villa and gardens of Garzoni, a beautiful example of Italian Renaissance design.